brunosimon/burno.js/README.md

 ## Compatibility

 B.js has no dependencies (no, you don't need jQuery).
-It's compatible with all modern browsers down to IE8 (included).<br />
+It's compatible with all modern browsers down to IE8 (included).<br>
 Depending on the browsers and classes you are using, you may need polyfills which are included in the [src/polyfills](src/polyfills) folder.

 ## Usage

-There are two ways of using B.js.<br />
+There are two ways of using B.js.<br>
 You can use it as a simple library by instantiating the tools or you can use it as a Framework by extending B.js to create your own tools and components.

 #### As a library (the easy way)